ifcanduela/igni/readme.md

 # Igni

-> Automatic websites for you and your mom.
+> Automatic websites for you and your kids.

 Igni is a simple static content management system that uses a bunch of HTML files to build a basic website.